justinfrevert/identity-example/prover/README.md

 This is just an example prover application based on the RISC Zero sha example which can create the proofs that the onchcain logic expects to verify.

 ## Sync chain metadata
 If the onchain extrinsic signatures have been updated, the local metadata will need to be updated.
-Run `subxt metadata -f bytes > metadata.scale`
+Run `subxt metadata -f bytes > metadata.scale`, and replace the current `metadata.scale` file

 ## Running
 Run `cargo run` to run the prover and send a transaction which uploads the proof